JoeOsborne77/JoeOsborne77/README.md

 - Over the last 8 years I have volunteered for [Glassdoor (Homeless Shelter)](https://www.glassdoor.org.uk/?gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mpqRVlydy2cRcGc11Azao1-tVxd_RTy4cvGH6uAcEoBS3orQ1LFR0aAoUVEALw_wcB) on a bi-weekly basis
 - In 2020, together with my colleagues [I helped to raise over £2k](https://www.justgiving.com/fundraising/roadtoyemencycle) (432% over our target) for the charity [Road To Freedom](https://www.instagram.com/roadtofreedom1/?hl=en), a charity focused on helping refugees

-### PROFESSIONAL ACHIEVEMENTS
-- Through my marketing campaigns at Sony I helped secure certified platinum releases by; Ivor Novello nominated Russ Millions, Skepta, Jorja Smith and JP Saxe
-- One of my last campaigns saw an increase in social media subscribers by 200%

 ## WORK EXPERIENCE

 **The Orchard, Sony Music** (May 2014 to August 2022)
 _Senior Strategy and Marketing Manager_

-During my time at leading music, tech company [The Orchard](https://www.theorchard.com/) I was a top performer, beginning as a Client Manager and for the last 5 years as a Marketing Manager.
+During my time at leading music, tech company [The Orchard](https://www.theorchard.com/) I was a top performer, beginning as a Senior Client Manager for 4 years and ending as a Senior Marketing Manager for the final 4 years.
 It was not uncommon for me to go above and beyond to understand my clients needs.
 In one instance I had three different clients all with different important events on in the evening.
 They all really wanted me to go so I ended up going to all three across one evening.
 As a client manager I was able to make use of my empathetic nature to communicate effectively with a wide range of people working in a wide range of genres and cultures.

+- Through my marketing campaigns I helped secure certified platinum releases by; Ivor Novello nominated Russ Millions, Skepta, Jorja Smith and JP Saxe
+- One of my last campaigns saw an increase in social media subscribers by 200%
 - Handled large sets of data & multiple metadata ingestions
 - Undertook in depth data analysis on a day to day basis
 - Worked closely with CRM teams to strategise campaigns & content rollout